-- Recognize the importance of management accounting in an organization and how it can be used within the context of the other functions of the company. - Identify the characteristics and behavior of different types of costs and analyses decisions that influence these costs. - Use cost/volume/profit analysis to determine the break-even point, the safety margin and potential profit in a given situation. - Have a clear mental picture of management control mechanisms and understand their importance and limits. - Apply cash management after preparing and analyzing a cash budget.
+- Recognize the importance of management accounting in an organization and how it can be used within the context of the other functions of the company. - Name the main tools and techniques specific to management accounting. - Identify the characteristics and behavior of different types of costs and analyses decisions that influence these costs. - Use cost/volume/profit analysis to determine the break-even point, the safety margin and potential profit in a given situation. - Have a clear mental picture of management control mechanisms and understand their importance and limits. - Apply cash management after preparing and analyzing a cash budget.